lfricken/oni-mods/Mods/readme.md

-For installation instructions see the main [readme.md](../readme.md).
+For download and installation instructions see the main [readme.md](../readme.md).